niti/niti.github.io/about.md

 <p>
   I graduated from the University of Virginia with a B.S. in Computer Science and Engineering Business in May of 2016.

-  I've previously interned at Tesla, and the CIA and worked with Microsoft as a Student Partner and Clarifai as a Clarifai Champion.
+  I've previously interned at Tesla, and the CIA.
+I've worked with Microsoft as a Student Partner and Clarifai as a Clarifai Champion.
 </p>

 <p>